nubenetes/awesome-kubernetes/docs/monitoring.md

 - [logz.io: A Beginner’s Guide to Logstash Grok](https://logz.io/blog/logstash-grok/)
 - [logz.io: Grok Pattern Examples for Log Parsing](https://logz.io/blog/grok-pattern-examples-for-log-parsing/)

+## Internet Performance Monitoring (IPM)

+- [devops.com: The Fallacy of Continuous Integration, Delivery and Testing](https://devops.com/the-fallacy-of-continuous-integration-delivery-and-testing/) Whether your organization embraces CI/CD/CT already or is rethinking its approach to DevOps, this article should give you pause.
+Your job–perhaps as part of a larger team–is to catch performance issues and potential disruptions with your application before client impact is realized.
+Without IPM, only part of that job is being done.

 ## Performance

 - [dzone.com: The Keys to Performance Tuning and Testing](https://dzone.com/articles/the-keys-to-performance-tuning-and-testing)